larntz/devops-practical/README.md

     ```

 ### build steps

-__NOTE:__ All commands should be run from the repo top level directory.

 Once the prerequisites are met the entire system can be built using the three commands below.